 A Teamup Calendar always has at least one sub-calendar and can have multiple sub-calendars.
 These can be set up by the calendar administrator in Settings > Calendars.

-Giving users access to Teamup is what we call sharing, and sharing a Teamup Calendar with others is by means of calendar links.
-The calendar administrator configures the access permissions of the calendar links.
+Giving users access to Teamup is what we call sharing.
+Sharing a Teamup Calendar with others is done by means of unique calendar links.
+The calendar administrator can create these links and configure the access permissions of each one.
 See the full description of the permissions and how to share calendars.

-A common scenario when using a Teamup Calendar is each person within a team having their own sub calendar.
-The manager or coordinator of the team should ideally have access to all the sub calendars.
-Each of the team members can be set up to view or modify only a subset of the calendars or only their own sub calendar.
+A common scenario for a Teamup Calendar is each person within a team having their own sub-calendar.
+The manager or coordinator of the team would ideally have access to all the sub-calendars.
+Each of the team members can be set up to view or modify only certain sub-calendars or only their own sub-calendar.
 When someone adds or updates an event, the name of the link used to do so is visible in the event footer.
 See a use case example here.

-To share a Teamup Calendar in this manner, links should be created for each team member.
+To share a Teamup Calendar in this manner, a calendar link should be created for each team member:

 - Go to Settings > Sharing and click on the ‘ + New Link’ button in the top right.

 - Name the link appropriately.
 For example, by name of team member (Linda) or by team (Design Team) or by project (Client 1 Design Project) or by space (Main Meeting Room).

 - Choose Selected Calendars from the Calendars Shared drop-down box.

 - Set the team member’s own calendar access to Modify.
 For example, Linda’s calendar link would be set to modify access to her own sub-calendar, and read-only access to Frank, Mark, and Sandy’s sub-calendars.